animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Depression, anxiety, PTSD, and [touch starvation](https://youtu.be/4zJXr4jeP5w?si=bQCCeK4_Cxv1MbL1) might be treatable through intimacy, surprise!
 The ontology is as follows: communications is a subset of intimacy healing, and intimacy healing is a subset of medicine.
 At the same time, sex work is legalized and is a subset of fine art, and is distinct from intimacy healing, though *can* intersect.
 Radical idea, but that's the direction.
 And not subduing patients further to further obstruct their paths to spiritual integrations.
 Humans need each other.
 Relationships are the most fundamental part of life, more of a basic necessity than food, water, shelter, drugs, or... janitors.
 >
 > Had Lily had an intimacy healing option, she  maybe wouldn’t have needed to resort to the janitor.
 And by the way, a 50-something year old janitor, and Lily is an actually-good-looking woman in her 20s.
 Even being more skinny at the time than I'd remembered from the psychiatric unit due to crack addiction, it's somewhat unfortunate when situations almost develop solely out of desperation.
 I don't know what my point is, but I love Lily.
-Thanks for Thanksgiving and possibly being the spiritual regrowth reason for my pubes.
+Thanks for Thanksgiving and possibly being the spiritual regrowth or fall-out reason for my pubes.
 (We didn't do anything).

 #### Intimacy healing & old people